 South Derbyshire

 § This page gives an overview of the South Derbyshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ South Derbyshire is a district of rivers, woodlands, and market towns stretching between Derby and the Leicestershire border.
 Swadlincote is its largest town, historically linked to mining and pottery, while villages such as Melbourne and Repton provide charm and historical depth, with Repton renowned as the cradle of Christianity in the Midlands.
 The River Trent flows through the district, supporting nature reserves and recreational areas, while the National Forest brings extensive woodland and walking trails.
 Stately homes, reservoirs, and traditional English villages complement the varied landscapes of this southern part of Derbyshire.

-The administrative boundary of South Derbyshire can be viewed on OpenStreetMap: District Boundary of South Derbyshire.
+The administrative boundary of South Derbyshire can also be viewed on OpenStreetMap: District Boundary of South Derbyshire.

 Key Facts about South Derbyshire